laravel/docs/homestead.md

     $ xphp path/to/script

 When debugging functional tests that make requests to the web server, it is often easier to autostart debugging rather than modifying tests to pass through a custom header or cookie to trigger debugging.
-To force xdebug to start, modify `/etc/php/7.#/fpm/conf.d/20-xdebug.ini` (replacing the PHP version) and add:
+To force Xdebug to start, modify `/etc/php/7.#/fpm/conf.d/20-xdebug.ini` (replacing the PHP version) and add:

     ; If Homestead.yml contains a different subnet for the ip setting, this may be different. xdebug.remote_host = 192.168.10.1